YVDKausthubh18/PRODIGY_AD_03/README.md

 This STOPWATCH app that allows us to START, RESET, and PAUSE the timer.

-I have used the keywords like bg and fg menas fg is used for forground colour and the bg is used for background colour
+I have used the keywords like bg and fg menas fg is used for forground colour and the bg is used for background colour.

 # Technologies Used